Last updated 14th May, 2025

 If there is any rubber wiring, this will need to be removed as it is no longer compliant with electrical regulations.

-A qualified electrician will charge around £150 to £200, with a removal usually taking around 1 to 2 hours.
+A qualified electrician will charge around £150 to £200, with removal usually taking around 1 to 2 hours.

 To ensure that your consumer unit is fitted correctly and is compliant with electrical regulations, you will need to hire a qualified electrician who is registered under the competent person scheme and member of NICEIC, ELECSA, NAPIT, Stroma or any other government-approved electrical organisation.